dynamotn/stars-collection/README.md

   **Topics**: [android](https://github.com/topics/android),
   [linux](https://github.com/topics/linux)

-* [OWASP/mastg](https://github.com/OWASP/mastg): The Mobile Application Security Testing Guide (MASTG) is a comprehensive manual for mobile app security testing and reverse engineering.
-It describes the technical processes for verifying the controls listed in the OWASP Mobile Application Security Verification Standard (MASVS).
+* [OWASP/mastg](https://github.com/OWASP/mastg): The OWASP Mobile Application Security Testing Guide (MASTG) is a comprehensive manual for mobile app security testing and reverse engineering.
+It describes technical processes for verifying the OWASP Mobile Security Weakness Enumeration (MASWE) weaknesses, which are in alignment with the OWASP MASVS.

-  **Latest Update**: 2025-07-16 08:26:38
+  **Latest Update**: 2025-07-17 17:35:03

-  **Stars**: 12370 stars
+  **Stars**: 12369 stars

   **Starred On**: 2025-07-14